-When I was pregnant with my first child, I was very good: I stopped drinking coffee and colas, and stopped eating chocolate.
-It was very hard - especially the chocolate part!
+When I was pregnant with my first child, I was very good: I stopped drinking caffeine and alcohol, and stopped eating chocolate.
+It was very hard – especially the chocolate part!
 But I did it.

 When the baby finally arrived, I couldn’t bear it any more.
 How much more do I need to suffer for this child?
 As it turns out, you can have caffeinated drinks while breastfeeding.
 You can even have an alcoholic drink as long as you do so in moderation.

 Caffeine is found in many things including coffee, tea, colas, chocolate, and in some medicines such as pain relievers and cold medicines.
 Studies have shown that a baby is not adversely affected when the breastfeeding mother drinks less than 5 cups of coffee that are 5-ounce in size.
 Okay, let me repeat: 5-ounce in size (a regular cup is 8 ounces and a Starbucks venti is 20 ounces).

 Caffeine does accumulate in the baby’s body.
 Infants have immature livers and cannot metabolize (break down) caffeine.
 A baby can begin to metabolize caffeine after 3 months of age.
 Probably the best thing to do is to try a cup of coffee and observe your baby for irregular reactions.
 Is he OK?
 Or is he hyperactive?

 So, the answer is, Yes, you can drink coffee while breastfeeding, but do so in moderation and check for adverse effects on your baby.
 Read more from this LLL article.

 Similar to coffee, it is alright to drink alcohol while breastfeeding if you do so in moderation.
 [Photo by Aka]